 - What fundraising activities worked well last year that you can repeat this year?
 Is there a way to make them even more productive?

 - What didn’t work at all and should be let go?

 - What sort of worked but has room for improvement and needs to be tweaked?

 - What fundraising activities seemed easy to do?
 Which ones do you personally enjoy doing?

 - What could you let go of that would free up some time and energy for something even better to take its place?

 - What could you delegate to someone else (other staff person, volunteer, intern, or committee)?

 The answers to these questions will give you some clues about where to spend your time this year to get the most bang for the buck.
 I tell my clients to only do those things that bring them the most ROI and avoid the ‘nickel and dime’ stuff.

 One last thing

-There’s one really important thing that will play into your success in 2016: Self care.
+There’s one really important thing that will play into your success this year: Self care.